02 Aug The Secret to Succeeding on Keto While Not Becoming a Social Hermit

 To sum up: don’t make the mistake of thinking that your social life is over because you go keto.
 It’s the other way around: keto will help you look and feel your best so that you can enjoy your social life like never before!
 My client Varsha is an excellent example of what’s possible – read her inspiring story here.

-And if someone cuts your conversation short at the party, remember this lesson from Sex and the City: it’s probably NOT because of disinterest, but because they must run to the bathroom due to diarrhea from bad food.
+And if someone cuts your conversation short at the party, remember: it’s probably NOT because of disinterest, but because they must run to the bathroom due to diarrhea from bad food.
 One more reason to stay on keto!